mbeckste/wf-basecalling/clowm/README.md

-# Basecalling workflow for Oxford Nanopore reads
+# GPU supporting basecalling workflow for Oxford Nanopore reads

 This is a CloWM compatible version of the Helper workflow for signal processing and primary data analysis of Oxford Nanopore Technologies' reads developed by EPI2ME labs.